antoni-ostrowski/LocalStream/README.md

 - I tried to put as much stuff as I can in Go part of the app (I use beep lib for playback, taglib for track metadata)
 - Frontend is built with react, tanstack router and heavly depends on effect and effect-atom for state managment

-# notes
+# Contributing

+Contributions are highly appreciated!
 If you decide to try the app and find some problems, feel free to open an issue!
-I will try my best to fix everything that comes up. (also it's my first oss project so idk what im doing)
+I will try my best to fix everything that comes up.
+This is my first open-source project, so I’m learning as I go, thanks for your patience and support! 😁🙏